lynnfaraday/aresmush.com/tutorials/config/database.md

 2. Edit`database.yml` to edit the database URL -or- `secrets.yml` to edit the password.
 3. Shut down and restart the game.
 (See the tutorials at [aresmush.com](http://www.aresmush.com) if you need help doing this.)

+{% note %}
-{% include note.html content="Database configuration changes will not take effect until the game is restarted." %}
+Database configuration changes will not take effect until the game is restarted.
+{% endnote %}

 ## url